Cyrus S. Ching: Federal service

 President Franklin D. Roosevelt named Ching to the National Defense Mediation Board (NDMB) in early 1941.
 The Board collapsed shortly before the attack on Pearl Harbor after Ching and a majority of the Board's members voted against imposing the union shop on the "captive mines".
 A later panel overturned the ruling in 1942, but Ching continued to espouse a philosophy of consensual collective bargaining rather than government imposition in employer-union relations.

 President Roosevelt then named Ching to the War Labor Board, the NDMB's successor.
 He served from February 1942 to September 1943, then returned to U.S. Rubber.
 Ching retired from the company in August 1947.

 Passage of the Taft-Hartley Act over President Harry S. Truman's veto on June 23, 1947, established the Federal Mediation and Conciliation Service as an independent agency.
 John R. Steelman, Assistant to the President of the United States (the office later became the White House Chief of Staff), asked Ching to head up the new agency.
 Ching initially refused, but Truman himself asked Ching to direct the new agency in order to forestall congressional opposition to funding the new agency.
 Ching served until the end of the Truman administration.
 During his time in office, Ching advised Truman to invoke the Taft-Hartley Act during a strike at the Oak Ridge National Laboratory in December 1947, and mediated several important strikes—including the 1949 steel strike, the 1949 Hawaii dockworkers' strike, and several coal strikes.
 He also spent much of his time fighting off attempts to put FMCS back under the authority of the United States Department of Labor.

-Ching is said to have originated the famous quote about the downside of wrestling with pigs:
+Ching is said to have popularized the famous quote about the downside of wrestling with pigs: